-- 18. Flood Damage Prevention Ordinance: Town's Flood Damage Prevention Ordinance requires proposed new non-residential constructions in the floodplain to be elevated or floodproofed two (2) feet above the base flood elevation, however due to the flooding situation in this area, instead of floodproofing the building, Town staff recommend elevating the building on piers and putting parking of vehicles under the building to minimize the loss of flood storage and diversion of flood waters onto Camelot Village and surrounding area.
-To ensure No Adverse Impact of Flooding on the neighboring properties, the development should ensure that it meets the No-Rise requirement of the Flood Damage Prevention Ordinance.
-Any flood storage loss due proposed building in the floodplain will have to be compensated.
-Construction techniques and materials used for the proposed buildings shall comply with the general standard of Section 5.59 of the Town's Flood Damage Prevention Ordinance.
-Construction office trailer used on the site shall elevated two (2) feet above the base flood elevation and anchored to the ground.
-Temporal structures used on the site that are not anchored shall be removed, a minimum of seventy-two (72) hours before landfall of a hurricane or immediately upon flood warning notification.
-On-site waste disposal systems shall be located and constructed to avoid impairment to them or contamination from them during flooding. - 19.
-Elevation Certificate: Elevation certificate FEMA Form 086-0-33 signed and sealed by North Carolina-registered Professional Land Surveyor will required to be provided prior to construction of the proposed building and one at the end of construction, prior to the issuance of certificate of occupancy.
-Floodproof certification FEMA Form 086-0-34 signed and sealed by a North Carolina -register Professional Engineer or Architect will be required for modification of existing building that triggers substantial improvement or makes the building more non-conforming. - 20.
+- 29. Elevation Certificate: Elevation certificate FEMA Form 086-0-33 signed and sealed by North Carolina-registered Professional Land Surveyor will required to be provided prior to construction of the proposed building and one at the end of construction, prior to the issuance of certificate of occupancy.
+Floodproof certification FEMA Form 086-0-34 signed and sealed by a North Carolina-registered Professional Engineer or Architect will be required for modification of existing building that triggers substantial improvement or makes the building more non-conforming. - 30.
 No-Rise Model: The developer shall submit "No-Rise" hydraulic model for completeness review prior to approval of the Final Zoning Compliance Permit.
 A complete "No-Rise" submittal shall include the following: - a.
 Hydraulic models in a currently approved FEMA hydraulic model, including: - b.
 Effective Model (may be older than a currently approved model); - c.
 Duplicate Effective Model (Effective Model run on the modeler's software and hardware) - d.
 Corrected Effective Model (if needed to correct errors in the model); - e.
 Existing Conditions Model (model the existing project area and man-made changes since the Effective Model); - f.
 Proposed Conditions Model (model the proposed project area); - g.
-The existing Letter of Map Revision (LOMR) of the University Pace shall be used for the No-Rise impact study. - 21.
+The existing Letter of Map Revision (LOMR) of the University Place shall be used for the No-Rise impact study. - 31.
+Stormwater Monitoring: In addition to the operations and maintenance plan required in Stipulation 23 for the new GSI the Developer shall provide a maintenance plan for existing GSI to ensure infrastructure functions and performs as designed. - 32.
 Orange County Erosion Control Division: The developer shall provide a copy of the approved erosion and sediment control permit from Orange County Erosion Control Division prior to receiving a Zoning Compliance Permit.
 If one acre or more is to be uncovered by land-disturbing activities for the project, then a performance guarantee in accordance with Section 5-97.1 Bonds of the Town Code of Ordinances shall be required prior to final authorization to begin land-disturbing activities.